Logo

 How to Order a Martini

-There are an abundance of ways to prepare a Martini.
+There are many, many ways to prepare a Martini.
 To ensure you get the drink you want, you can specify the options you prefer from the categories below.

 The first option in each category, in bold text in a green box, is most likely what a bartender will make if you don’t specify anything.
 Let’s look at what these all mean.